-- You must meet the Minimum Eligibility Requirements and your undergraduate degree program and institution must meet the criteria listed at the top of the page for your Program Interest Form to be considered.
+- You must meet the Minimum Eligibility Requirements and your undergraduate or master’s degree program and institution must meet the criteria listed above for your Eligibility Form to be considered.

-- Meeting these minimum eligibility requirements and submitting a Program Interest Form ensures an applicant’s Program Interest Form will be considered but does not guarantee an invitation to apply for the grant, an interview or a grant award.
+- Meeting these minimum eligibility requirements and submitting an Eligibility Form ensures an applicant’s Eligibility Form will be considered but does not guarantee an invitation to apply for the grant, an interview or selection for the grant.

-- Applicants will receive a response within 4 weeks of submitting a Program Interest Form.
+- Applicants will receive a response within 4 weeks of submitting an Eligibility Form.

 - If an applicant is invited to apply for the grant, the application process can take up to 8 weeks, depending on how completely and quickly the applicant returns required information (the application process includes an application, background check, interview and drug screening).
 This is a competitive application process so being invited to apply or interview does not guarantee a grant will be awarded.

 - The number of grants awarded each application period will be based on space availability.
-Applicants submitted by a partner school will receive priority.
+Applicants submitted by a partner school and undergraduate degrees will receive priority.